 - Simply don't want to take medication

 If you'd like to try a new way to treat your migraines, your doctor can tell you how well it works and if there are any risks.
-She may know of an expert who specializes in these treatments.
-And she can check to make sure they won't have bad side effects.
+They may know of an expert who specializes in these treatments.
+And they can check to make sure these migraine treatments won't have bad side effects.

 IMAGES PROVIDED BY: